davidbrowaeys/SMS-SFDEV-TOOLKIT/System Admin Batches/README.md

 Some cool apex batches that can be used by system administrator to facilitate some admin tasks.
 This can be execute in the Developer Console through the Execute Anonymous features.

 ## Mass Update Records ##
+This batch allows to mass update records for selected objects passing a query and a list of field to updates.
+### Usage ###
 ```java
 Database.executeBatch(new SystemMassUpdateRecordsBatch(
 			'SELECT Id, Status__c FROM Account WHERE Status__c = \'Inactive'\',
 			new Map<String, Object>{'Status__c' => 'Active'}));
 ```
-Advanced use of the batch, you can now update records from other fields, or parent fields
+You can now update records from other fields, or parent fields
 ```java
 Database.executeBatch(new SystemMassUpdateRecordsBatch(
 			'SELECT Id, Status__c, Account.Business_Email__c FROM Contact WHERE Status__c = \'Inactive'\',